May 26, 2026 · AI

 What Comes Next

-Three things social-savvy operators should watch over the next two quarters:
+Three things operators should watch over the next two quarters:

 • AI Mode default expansion.
 Google is expected to make AI Mode the default for more query types, including local intent.
 Expect more zero-click outcomes where the AI fully resolves the query inside the answer surface.